Windsor Archaeological Management Plan (WAMP)

 An increase in public awareness and stewardship of archaeological resources.

-Please note that the AMP is a land-use planning exercise and does not involve the preparation of a detailed history of settlement for Windsor or any field investigation or other physical archaeological site assessment.
+Please note that the WAMP is a land-use planning exercise and does not involve the preparation of a detailed history of settlement for Windsor or any field investigation or other physical archaeological site assessment.

 Using the WAMP

-What is the AMP used for?
+What is the WAMP used for?

 Areas of high archaeological potential generally encompass lands along waterways, in the vicinity of known archaeological sites, in historic areas of Windsor and Sandwich, and along historic roadways.
 Whether a proposed development will be subject of an archaeological investigation will depend on factors such as the size of the development, whether the site has been previously disturbed, and whether it lies in an area of special interest (waterfront, historical Indigenous settlement, etc.).
 The archaeological potential map will, however, indicate if there is likely to be archaeological interest in the property.
 Areas of high archaeological potential are depicted in yellow on the current Archaeological Potential Map.